 I'm going to get to education in a minute--stay with me while I flesh this out.

-Suppose H&M is in one of these malls and has decided to invest in purchasing consumer data.
+Suppose H&M is in one of these malls and has decided to invest in consumer data.
 You've been shopping online for a new pair of jeans and found some for $70 at thegap.com, but you really want to try them on first, so you head to the mall.
 When you arrive, your phone connects to the free WiFi.
 You stroll through the mall, purchase a cookie (I have a hard and fast rule that I don't go to the mall without stopping by the Great American Cookie store for a sugar cookie double doozie as my first stop) and then head toward The Gap.
 En route, you'll have to pass H&M, where you've never really shopped before.
 As you approach the H&M storefront, their analytics software, which has been tracking you since you entered the mall, sees you coming.
-As you turn the corner, their digital storefront window switches to showcase a video of a couple enjoying a walk on the beach you just visited on vacation.
-They are wearing the jeans you were looking for.
+As you turn the corner, their digital storefront window switches to showcase a video of a couple enjoying a walk on the beach resembling the one you just visited on vacation.
+You guessed it, they are wearing the exact pair of jeans you were looking for.
 Since H&M could see your browsing history, the software realizes you could be swayed by a small discount, so they run an immediate sale.
 The window shows the jeans with a $10 discount!
-You walk in to the new store and a customer associate, recently notified on her smart watch, greets you, holding the jeans you want, in your size, and casually asks, "Is there anything I could help you find?"
+You walk into the new store and a customer associate, recently notified on her smart watch, greets you, holding the jeans you want, in your size, and casually asks, "Is there anything I could help you find?"

 This isn't the future.
 It's the present.
 The technology exists.
 It can literally happen tomorrow.
 As long as as the criminal justice department doesn't have plans to announce a pre-crimes division, I'm all for embracing this kind of customer-centric user experience.